lh535/datarace-prediction/README.md

 ## Traces
-Traces are represented as a list of Events `[Event]`.
+Traces are a type `Trace [Event]`.
 There are six types of events used: Reading a Variable, Writing a Variable, Acquiring a Lock, Releasing a Lock, Forking a Thread, and Joining a Thread.
 These Events can be be created using the following functions:
 - `rdE t x` (read event with t=current thread, x=variable)
 - `wrE t x` (write event with t=current thread, x=variable)
 - `acqE t x` (acquire event with t=current thread, x=lock variable)